 Installation

-You can install and load the most recent development version of HDNRA from GitHub with:
+You can also install the development version from GitHub:

-# Installing from GitHub requires you first install the devtools or remotes package
+# Installing from GitHub requires devtools or remotes.

 install.packages("devtools")